 About Expert Conference

 The conference was hosted by the Red Cross of Montenegro and organized jointly with the Austrian Red Cross.
 With the title “Empowering Informal Carers in Montenegro, Serbia and Austria”, the aim of the conference was to create a broader understanding of informal care and to increase awareness on the situation of informal carers in the project regions.
-Around 50 participants from Europe’s public sector participated in the conference.
+In total 54 participants from Europe’s public sector participated in the conference.
 Findings of the conference will be used as a basis for evidence-based advocacy in the project countries.

 During the two-day conference, experts and key actors in the field of long-term care (LTC) discussed approaches and good practices for informal carers.
 In a series of parallel workshops, ideas among professionals and stakeholders were exchanged and key recommendations were developed and presented.
 Ms. Dana-Carmen Bachmann, EU Commission underlined in her video message that „Informal care should be a choice rather then a necessity„.